Summer's Here. Itchy Skin Ramps Up (Again).

 That math adds up to around $7 million spent in 2012 alone!

 Can you say, “cash cow?”

-No accounting of all the wasted, hard earned money in 2017, except you can bet your Elizabethan collars it’s grown.
+No accounting of all the wasted, hard earned money in 2017 and currently, except you can bet your Elizabethan collars it's only grown.

 What follows comes with a tip of the inflamed ear (ouch!) to Pet's Best.